Topics > Animals and plants

 Most non-lethal methods do not require a permit, unless they include activities such as catching, trapping or moving native animals.

-Non-lethal tools
+Non-lethal options

 Living with wildlife